Jon Voight: 1990–2012: Established actor

 Director Michael Mann tagged Voight for a supporting role in the 2001 biopic Ali, which starred Will Smith as the controversial former heavyweight champ, Muhammad Ali.
 Voight was almost unrecognizable under his make-up and toupée, as he impersonated the sports broadcaster Howard Cosell.
 Voight received his fourth Academy Award nomination, this time for Best Actor in a Supporting Role, for his performance.
 Also in 2001, he appeared in the television mini-series Jack and the Beanstalk: The Real Story along with Vanessa Redgrave, Matthew Modine, Richard Attenborough, and Mia Sara.
-In 2003, he played the role of Marion Seville/Mr. Sir in Holes.
+In 2003, he played the role of Marion Sevillo/Mr. Sir in Holes.
 In 2004, Voight joined Nicolas Cage, in National Treasure as Patrick Gates, the father of Cage's character.
-In 2005, he played the title role in the second part of CBS' miniseries, Pope John Paul II.
+In 2005, he played the title role in the second part of CBS's miniseries Pope John Paul II.

 In 2006, he was Kentucky Wildcats head coach Adolph Rupp in the Disney hit Glory Road.
 In 2007, he played United States Secretary of Defense John Keller in the summer blockbuster Transformers, reuniting him with Holes star Shia LaBeouf.
 Also in 2007, Voight reprised his role as Patrick Gates in National Treasure: Book of Secrets.
 He appeared in Bratz with his goddaughter Skyler Shaye.
 In 2008, he appeared as Creighton Kinkaid in the Christmas film Four Christmases.
 In 2009, Voight played Jonas Hodges, the American antagonist, in the seventh season of the hit Fox drama 24, a role that many argue is based on real life figures Alfried Krupp, Johann Rall and Erik Prince.
 Voight plays the chief executive officer of a fictional private military company based in northern Virginia called Starkwood, which has loose resemblances to Academi and ThyssenKrupp.
 Voight made his first appearance in the two-hour prequel episode 24: Redemption on November 23.
 He then went on to recur for 10 episodes of Season 7.
 He joined Dennis Haysbert as the only two actors ever to have been credited with the "Special Guest Appearance" card on 24.

 That same year Voight also lent his voice talents in the Thomas Nelson audio Bible production known as The Word of Promise.
 In this dramatized audio, Voight played the character of Abraham.
 The project also featured a large ensemble of other well-known Hollywood actors including Jim Caviezel, Louis Gossett Jr., John Rhys-Davies, Luke Perry, Gary Sinise, Jason Alexander, Christopher McDonald, Marisa Tomei and John Schneider.